navi5435/Certificates/README.md

-# Certificates
+# Certifications Portfolio

-This repository contains my professional certifications and internship credentials in Data Analytics, Data Science, and SQL.
-It includes certificates from Besant Technologies, Internship Studio, and HackerRank, showcasing my skills in Python, SQL, Data Analysis, Data Visualization, and Business Intelligence.
+Welcome to my Certifications Portfolio repository.
+This repository serves as a centralized collection of my professional certifications, internship completion certificates, and skill validation credentials earned throughout my learning journey in Data Analytics, Data Science, and related technologies.
+The purpose of this repository is to showcase my commitment to continuous learning, technical skill development, and practical application of analytical concepts in real-world scenarios.

+The repository includes certificates obtained through industry-oriented internships and recognized assessment platforms.
+Among them are the Data Analytics Internship certificate from Internship Studio, where I gained hands-on exposure to data analysis, data visualization, and business insight generation using tools such as Python, SQL, and Excel.
+It also contains the Data Science & AI Internship certificate from Besant Technologies, where I worked on projects involving data preprocessing, exploratory data analysis (EDA), statistics, machine learning fundamentals, feature engineering, and data-driven problem-solving techniques.
+These internship programs provided valuable practical experience and strengthened my understanding of the end-to-end analytics workflow.

+Additionally, this repository includes my SQL Certification from HackerRank, which validates my proficiency in SQL concepts such as joins, subqueries, aggregations, filtering, and database querying techniques.
+This certification demonstrates my ability to work with relational databases and extract meaningful insights from structured data.

+Through these certifications and internships, I have developed skills in Python, SQL, Data Analytics, Data Visualization, Power BI, Excel, Statistics, Exploratory Data Analysis, Business Intelligence, and Machine Learning fundamentals.
+Each certificate represents a milestone in my professional growth and reflects my dedication to building a strong foundation in the field of data analytics.

+This repository is intended to provide recruiters, hiring managers, and fellow professionals with easy access to my verified credentials and learning achievements.
+It highlights my passion for data-driven decision-making, continuous improvement, and readiness to contribute effectively to data analytics and business intelligence roles.